WorkMaze/JUST.net/README.md

   "FullName":"Kari,Inger,Nordmann",
   "AgeOfParents": 137,
-  "TestSomeEmptyString": "String is empty", "TestSomeOtherString": "String is not empty"
+  "TestSomeEmptyString": "String is empty", "TestSomeOtherString": "String is not empty", "TestEmptyArray": "Array is empty", "ReturnEmptyArray": []
 }
 ```